Ruturajkolhar/Crowdfunding-Project-/README.md

 KPI Used:

-1)Total no of projects by:-
+1) Total no of projects by:-
     Outcome,
     Category,
     Location,
     Year, Quarter, Month

-2)Successful Projects:-
+2) Successful Projects:-
      Amount Raised,
      Total backers,
      Avg days required for
      Successful projects

-3)Top Successful Projects by
+3) Top Successful Projects by
      Amount Raised
      No Of Backers

-4)Overall % of Successful Projects.
+4) Overall % of Successful Projects.
     % of Successful Projects
       by category.
     % of Successful Projects by